 DAY 1 OF 3-DAY ROAD TRIP

 After collecting the car and getting our of Busan, I stopped for a coffee near a lake/reservoir (대암호).
 It turned out I got ticketed while there for going through a red light at a completely quiet, small intersection, so be warned; they’re ALWAYS watching!
-Once in Gyeongju, I found the G HOUSE Mini Hotel & Guesthouse.
-After I parked where I thought I’d be okay, and left a note for the hostel manager, I set off exploring…only to get a call twenty minutes later… “Come back, you need to put your car in a different place…”.
+Once in Gyeongju, I found the G HOUSE Mini Hotel & Guesthouse (now called something else).
+After I parked where it would be okay and left a note for the hostel manager, I set off exploring…only to get a call twenty minutes later… “Come back, you need to put your car in a different place!”.
 So, once that was done, I set off again on a walk around the town.

 I’ve been to Gyeongju before with Romana a few years ago (I may add a post for that), so had some idea of where to go.
 I headed to the famous tombs of Gyeongju Daereungwon (경주대릉원) amongst the older, traditional area of the town.
 This area of traditional housing has been developed a little since I was last there and the hanok buildings are now coffee shops, restaurants, boutiques, and experience centres.
 A few of the buildings are still lived in.
 I guess this kind of thing in inevitable in such a popular tourist area, however, I think it still looks very pleasant and has a good atmosphere.
 This general area is known as Hwangridan-gil.
 As I’m lucky enough to be able to travel outside of the weekends, it wasn’t at all overwhelmed with visitors.
 I stopped for a late lunch at Gyerim Gyudong (계림규동): one word review – good.